 Communities suffer too.
 Jim Casey Youth Opportunities Initiative estimates that every foster child who does not successfully transition to adulthood costs the state $300,000 due to higher rates of unemployment, unplanned pregnancy, criminal conviction, and public assistance — totaling $150 million annually in Indiana alone.

 World-leading foster youth financial literacy, education, and support programs

-Foster Success’ mission is to ensure youth transitioning out of foster care are educated, housed, financially stable, employed and connected to a support system by age 25.
-We accomplish this through innovative programs that help them prepare for and help pay for college, provide financial literacy and match their savings toward the purchase of cars or apartments, and build credit through credit building microloans.
+Foster Success works to ensure youth transitioning out of foster care are educated, housed, financially stable, employed and connected to a support system by age 25.